 This policy provides a model approach to complaints handling and outlines the essential features of Council's system to deal with complaints about Councillors.
-While there is no legislative requirement to have a complaints policy, the material in this policy is based on best practice advice from the Victorian Ombudsman's Office.
+The material in this policy is based on best practice advice from the Victorian Ombudsman's Office.